 11.3.6 Validation of Weather Zone Code

-(1) ERCOT shall compare the current ESI ID Weather Zone component of the Load Profile ID to the Weather Zone assignment based on the current Profile Decision Tree in Appendix D, Profile Decision Tree, utilizing the service address ZIP code in ERCOT’s system.
+(1) ERCOT shall compare the current ESI ID Weather Zone component of the Load Profile ID to the Weather Zone assignment in Section 20, Profile Decision Tree, utilizing the service address ZIP code in ERCOT’s system.
 Any discrepancies shall be reported to the TDSP.

 13.1.1 Uniformity

 (1) Weather Zone characteristics shall be applied to all Electric Service Identifiers (ESI IDs) located within the geographic boundaries of the Weather Zone.
-Zone Improvement Plan (ZIP) codes are mapped to Weather Zones and are defined by the ZIP-to-Zone mapping in the Appendix D, Profile Decision Tree.
+Zone Improvement Plan (ZIP) codes are mapped to Weather Zones and are defined by the ZIP-to-Zone mapping in the Appendix D, Profile Decision Tree Supplemental Materials.

 14.2.1 Disputes Involving ERCOT